 Fundamental behavior change will only come from a continuous learning program that may need a blended approach to successfully instill these values into its employees:

 Microlearning as an Enabler of Your D&I Strategy

 Best-practice microlearning is a learning and development strategy that breaks down often complex training content into bite-size, scenario-based challenges and relies on repetitive delivery and testing to improve long-term knowledge retention and change employee behaviors.

 Touching on verbal vs. non-verbal communication, cultural understanding, and listening in the format of job-related, challenge-based Q&A scenarios, microlearning stimulates critical thinking about how to best respond or behave in a particular situation.
 Plus, by keeping training engaging, interactive, and in the flow of work, employees are more likely to participate, which helps them retain information and apply it when presented with a cognitively related situation.
 This scenario-based approach is well suited to implementing D&I education programs as it supports meaningful behavior change.

 At Qstream we understand that affecting behavior change within an organization can be a difficult task.
 People are who they are, and it’s difficult to change habits and mindsets.
 This can be a huge obstacle when trying to revamp company culture and encourage inclusion and acceptance.

 Working with our partner, Culture Coach International, or your internal teams, Qstream’s mobile microlearning solution can reinforce a broad range of evolving D&I topics, including diversity terminology, race/gender/disability awareness, the impact of unconscious bias, communication within teams and across cultures, and working on diverse teams.

-Contact us today to learn how Qstream can help your organization implement D&I training and reach its full potential.
+Download this eBook today to learn how Qstream can help your organization implement D&I training and reach its full potential.